 About cooking quinces

-Like crab apples you can’t eat most types raw, they are rock-hard and very tart, but when you cook them a transformation occurs.
+Like crab apples you can’t eat most types of quince raw, they are rock-hard and very tart, but when you cook them a transformation occurs.
 They become softer in both texture and flavour, they turn a beautiful ruby red colour, and they scent your kitchen with the most seductive aroma.
 Once experienced you can understand why brides in ancient Greece would nibble a quince before entering the bridal chamber in order, as Plutarch describes (Roman Questions 3.65) “that the first greeting may not be disagreeable or unpleasant”.

 They can be baked whole, or you can peel, core, and simmer them in just enough water to cover them (with a little honey if you like) until they are soft.
 Go here for the method for poaching which is probably the best way to bring out their full flavour and velvety texture.